Vacation Bible School is a huge task to carry out. You put your all into it with great hopes, and now it is over. What next?

 - Were all of our helpers staying busy?

-- What adjustments should you make for next year’s VBS budget?
+- What adjustments should we make for next year’s VBS budget?

 - How did the schedule go?